Writing in the Ryukyu Kingdom: Predominantly kana writings of Old Ryūkyū

 It is not clear when and how writing systems were introduced to Okinawa Island.
-Modern scholars generally speculate that Zen Buddhist monks brought kana from mainland Japan to Okinawa Island.
+Modern scholars generally speculate that Zen Buddhist monks brought kana from Japan to Okinawa Island.
 During the Muromachi period, Zen monks worked as translators, diplomats and political advisers using a network of temples that was centered in Kyoto and was extended to Okinawa Island.
 Writings they left on Okinawa Island in the 15th century were mostly Classical Chinese (Kanbun) stone inscriptions, but a stone epitaph was written with kana.

 In the 16th century, a new style of stone inscriptions emerged, with Kanbun on one side and sōrō-style Japanese on another side.
 This style of writing is noted for heavy linguistic interference from Okinawan.
 An example of this style is the Sōgen-ji geba-hi (1527), which reads:

 The first part of the inscription, anji mo gesu mo, is a characteristically Okinawan phrase.
-The word kuma (this place) is an Okinawan word that corresponds to Standard Japanese koko.
+The word kuma (this place) is an Okinawan word that corresponds to Japanese koko.
 Verbs, in addition to nominals, exhibit Okinawan characteristics.
 The verb oreru was chosen instead of the Written Japanese form oriru, and it regularly corresponds to the modern Shuri speech form /uriyun/.
 At the same time, however, this inscription exhibits non-Okinawan features.
-The Okinawans would have used wote (modern Shuri speech: /wuti/) as the locative marker, but the standard form ni te was used in the inscription.
+The Okinawans would have used wote (modern Shuri speech: /wuti/) as the locative marker, but Japanese ni te was used in the inscription.
 The obligation marker beshi at the end of the sentence is another Written Japanese feature that was borrowed into the Shuri variety but remains rare.
 Overall, the Okinawan influence is so heavy that this writing style can alternatively be seen as Written Okinawan with heavy interference from Written Japanese.
 Nevertheless, it was markedly different from any spoken register of the day.

 Another genre where this writing style was adopted was letters of appointment.
 In the famous Dana Documents, a collection of appointment letters preserved by a samurai family, the first appointment letter dated 1523 reads:

 In the document, the king appointed Shiotarumoi as a member of Takara-maru, a ship designated for a tributary mission to China.
 Although Okinawan flavor is non-negligible, the phrase tamawari mōshi sōrō (an honorific form of "to be given by the king's order") is a distinctive characteristic of sōrō-style Japanese.

 Apart from lexical and grammatical features, a notable characteristic as a writing convention is the ratio of kana in relation to kanji.
 Kanji appeared very infrequently, and the number of unique kanji in the corpus is less than a hundred.
 This Old Ryūkyū-style writing disappeared after the conquest of the kingdom by Satsuma Domain in 1609.